lgzh2003/React/README.md

 ## Light project(Todos app with ReactJs)
 ### Description
-This is a light project that makes a simple to do app with ReactJs.
+This is a light project that makes a simple todos app with ReactJs.
 This app allows users to :
 - create todo item
 - modify todo list